CasperDash/casper-storage/README.md

 const wallet = new CasperLegacyWallet(privateUint8ArrayData, EncryptionType.Secp256k1)
 ```

+If users have PEM files (which are exported from casper-signer), we need to use [KeyParser](#misc-parse-pem) to parse it into a hex private string.

 3. This wallet will also share the same methods from a wallet of HDWallet <a name="legacy-wallet-properties"></a>

 ``` javascript